 Poetry, Fiction, Non-Fiction

 Fincke's latest book is the novel How Blasphemy Sounds to God (Braddock Avenue Books, 2014).
-Other recent books are The Proper Words for Sin (stories, West Virginia University, 2013).
-The History of Permanence (2011) won the 2010 Stephen F. Austin University Press Poetry Prize.
-Winner of the 2003 Flannery O’Connor Prize for Short Fiction and the 2003 Ohio State University Press/The Journal Poetry Prize, Fincke has 23 books in print, including The Canals of Mars (memoir), 2010; The Fire Landscape (poems), 2008; Standing around the Heart (poems), 2005: Sorry I Worried You (stories), 2004; Amp'd (nonfiction), 2004; The Stone Child (stories), 2003; Writing Letters for the Blind (poems), 2003; and Emergency Calls (stories), 1996.
+Other recent books are The Proper Words for Sin (stories, West Virginia University, 2013) and The History of Permanence (2011) which won the 2010 Stephen F. Austin University Press Poetry Prize.
+Winner of the 2003 Flannery O’Connor Prize for Short Fiction and the 2003 Ohio State University Press/The Journal Poetry Prize, Fincke has 26 books in print, including The Canals of Mars (memoir), 2010; The Fire Landscape (poems), 2008; Standing around the Heart (poems), 2005: Sorry I Worried You (stories), 2004; Amp'd (nonfiction), 2004; The Stone Child (stories), 2003; Writing Letters for the Blind (poems), 2003; and Emergency Calls (stories), 1996.

 Tom Bailey, Ph.D., SUNY-Binghamton; MFA, University of Iowa